What CPS Can and Cannot Do on Long Island, New York

 Interview and Examine Your Child

 CPS can request to interview and physically examine your child for signs of abuse and/or neglect directly related to the allegation against you.
-For example, if you are accused of physically abusing your child in anger, it would be unreasonable that CPS could request a sexual abuse examination.
+For example, if you are accused of physically abusing your child in anger, it would not be unreasonable for CPS to request a sexual abuse examination.

 Interview and Examine Other Children in the Home